Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 If you are passionate about learning a particular foreign language, study that.
 Unquestionably and absolutely.
 To minimize regret, you’ll need to follow your heart.

-The language that you love is the one whose culture overwhelms you as such that you’re willing to sacrifice most of your time to sit down and study that language.
+The language you love is the one whose culture overwhelms you, and you’re willing to sacrifice most of your time to sit down and study that language.

 It brings us to the issue of passion for learning a language.